Anfield Stadium redevelopment | Architecture and construction details

-Anfield Stadium, located in Liverpool, England is home to Liverpool F.C.
+Anfield Stadium, located in Liverpool, is home to Liverpool F.C.
 Since its inception in 1892, Anfield has witnessed the triumphs and tribulations of the club's illustrious journey.
+Anfield has also been recognized with accolades like the UK's Best Landmark at the Tiqets Remarkable Venue Awards.
 This page delves into Anfield Stadium's construction and redevelopment, chronicling its transformation from a modest venue accommodating 8,000 spectators to a modern-day stadium with a seating capacity exceeding 60,000.

 Who built the Anfield Stadium?